jeremysb1/c-plus-plus/README.md

 # C++

-This repo contains C++ based exercises and projects.
+This repo contains exercises and projects in C++.

 Texts include:
 - Learning C++,